Pugnacious New Yorkers hit back at presidential candidate Cruz

 One theme emerged in particular as New Yorkers piled in: the idea that the senator may be less fastidious when it comes to financing his campaign to be his party's nominee for the November presidential election.

-"I’m sure Ted Cruz was very negative about New York money," New York Governor Andrew Cuomo told NY1 anchor Pat Kiernan, calling on Cruz to apologize to all New Yorkers.
+"I’m sure Ted Cruz was very negative about New York money," New York Governor Andrew Cuomo told NY1 anchor Pat Kiernan, calling on Cruz to apologise to all New Yorkers.

 "I’m sure he’s not going to accept any money from any New Yorker.
 I’m sure if he has, he’s going to return all of those contributions," said Cuomo, a Democrat.